sue-CC/green-lab-android-runner/AndroidRunner/Plugins/batterymanager/README.md

 **persistency_strategy** *Array<string>*
 The persistency strategy that should be used.
 The available options are:
-* `csv` - stores the data in a CSV file on the device, then pulls the file from the device and stores it locally.
 * `adb_log` - uses the Android logs to extract the data from the companion app.
+* `csv` - stores the data in a CSV file on the device, then pulls the file from the device and stores it on the computer.
+  ***Flaky on old devices!!***

 ## Limitations and Known Issues
-* The `EXTRA_*` values do not update between runs.
-We are working on a fix for this issue.
 * The companion app keeps everything in memory and then dumps it to a csv file.
 This means that if the user wants to use memory as a dependent variable, they should not use the `csv` persistency strategy.
-* Very low `sample_interval` values causes the number of observations from the companion app to be inconsistent.
+* Very low `sample_interval` values causes the number of observations from the companion app to be inconsistent between runs.
+* Running the BatteryManager app, using the `csv` persistency strategy can crash on older devices.
+We recommend using `adb_log` strategy.